jnlon/png_undelete/README.md

 png_undelete mashup.pngs
 ```

-This creates a directory "recovered_pngs" which will contain files 1.png, 2.png, and 3.png,
+When completed a directory called "recovered_pngs" is created, containing
+files 1.png, 2.png, and 3.png.
+These should have the same contents
-which should be the exact same as the originals that were concatenated.
+as the originals that were concatenated.

 # Usage